-This option constitutes a radical change in strategy: In a recent paper, Rose and Danks propose experimental philosophers abandon what they call 'The Narrow Conception of Experimental Philosophy':
+This option constitutes a radical change in strategy: in a recent paper, Rose and Danks propose experimental philosophers abandon what they call 'the narrow conception of experimental philosophy':

 ...discussions of experimental philosophy have often been ambiguous about what exactly experimental philosophy is.
-For example, Knobe & Nichols, in the introduction to their 2008 volume, propose that "experimental philosophers [are those who] proceed by conducting experimental investigations of the psychological processes underlying people's intuitions about central philosophical issues" (p.
+For example, Knobe and Nichols, in the introduction to their Experimental Philosophy volume, propose that "experimental philosophers [are those who] proceed by conducting experimental investigations of the psychological processes underlying people's intuitions about central philosophical issues" (p.
 3).
-Similarly, Nadelhoffer & Nahmias (2007) write: "Experimental philosophy is...a recent movement whose participants use the methods of experimental psychology to probe the way people make judgments [i.e., have intuitions] that bear on debates in philosophy." (p.
-123) Liao, Weigmann, Alexander, & Vong (2011) observe that "a number of philosophers have conducted empirical studies that survey people's intuitions about various subject matters in philosophy" (p.
-2), and describe their own work as using "this method of experimental philosophy" (p.
-2).
-These quotes and other writings suggest a narrow conception of experimental philosophy: experimental philosophy involves philosophers conducting psychological experiments for which the primary target is intuitions or judgments. (forthcoming, pp. 4-5)
+Similarly, Nadelhoffer and Nahmias (2007, 123) write: "Experimental philosophy is . . . a recent movement whose participants use the methods of experimental psychology to probe the way people make judgments [i.e., have intuitions] that bear on debates in philosophy."
+Liao et al. (2011, 2) observe that "a number of philosophers have conducted empirical studies that survey people's intuitions about various subject matters in philosophy," and describe their own work as using "this method of experimental philosophy."
+These quotes and other writings suggest a narrow conception of experimental philosophy: experimental philosophy involves philosophers conducting psychological experiments for which the primary target is intuitions or judgments.
+(2013, pp. 513-4)